Lazy Luddite Log

 Snoutspout

 Snoutspout is a Masters Of The Unvierse toy (called Hosenose in the She-Ra cartoon).
-He is an 'heroic fire-fighting' cyborb and even today this decades-old toy can squirt water from its trunk.
+This hero is an fire-fighting cyborb and even today the decades-old toy can squirt water from its trunk.
 I gave him to Belinda because of her love of both elephants and kooky toys.
-He sits on my Fearsome Flush toy from the Real Ghostbusters range.
-Many of the toys invented for this line jumped on the 'gross' toy fad of the time and this toilet hides within it a slobbering monster.
-I found both recently in the Just Collectibles store that has since closed.
+Here he sits on my Fearsome Flush toy from the Real Ghostbusters range.
+Many of the toys invented for that line jumped onto the gross toy fad of the time and this toilet hides within it a slobbering monster.
+I found both in the Just Collectibles store that has recently closed.

 Assorted Comics